 Introduction:

-High blood pressure, also known as high BP, is a cardiovascular condition that results in increased pressure on the heart in order to pump blood to the rest of the body.
-High blood pressure, if not corrected, may end up in the formation and prevalence of several consequential health and cardiac issues, such as episodes of heart attack, failure of the heart, stroke, and kidney malfunctioning.
+High blood pressure, also known as high BP, is a cardiovascular condition that results in increased pressure on the heart to pump blood to the rest of the body.
+If not corrected, high blood pressure may lead to the formation and prevalence of several consequential health and cardiac issues, such as episodes of heart attack, heart failure, stroke, and kidney malfunctioning.

-The early detection and management of high blood pressure are vital in order to prevent such health problems.
-There are several kinds of medications that have the potential to aid in the treatment of high blood pressure.
+The early detection and management of high blood pressure are vital to prevent such health problems.
+Several kinds of medications have the potential to aid in the treatment of high blood pressure.
 These medications and drugs are referred to as antihypertensives.
 Antihypertensive drugs have been classified into various categories due to their different mechanisms of action as well as side effects.
 Since there are quite a lot of antihypertensive medications available today, finding the right fit may require multiple tests and diagnostic tools.
 This will eventually help the healthcare provider to suggest the most effective antihypertensive drug.

 When a patient is diagnosed with high blood pressure for an extended period of time, they are known as hypertensive patients.
 The symptoms of high blood pressure vary between individuals; nevertheless, there are a few classic symptoms of high blood pressure that are mentioned below.